fcps/React-Table/README.md

 # Description
 This project is a fully responsive React Table that allows for multi-column sorting and multi-column filtering.
-You are free to use and modify this code as you wish.

 Here is a basic Table with 3 Columns
 ![Basic Table Example](https://github.com/drewbutcher/React-Table/blob/master/example-images/Table%20Image.png)